Human rights in Albania

 Current issues concerning human rights in Albania include domestic violence, isolated cases of torture, and police brutality, the general condition of prisons, human and sex trafficking and LGBT rights.

 History

 During Enver Hoxha's rule (1944-1985), Communist Albania was labeled one of the most repressive countries in Eastern Europe.
+It was the only European state which did not sign the 1975 Helsinki Accord which would afford more human rights to the common person.

 However, since 1992, under the leadership of the Democratic Party, several liberalizing reforms have been implemented.
+Today, Albania is a developed country, which is a model of historical continuity and a model of development of values and traditions, throughout the Balkans.

 Human trafficking

 There has been a growing awareness of human trafficking as a human rights issue in Europe (see main article: Human trafficking in Albania).
 The end of communism has contributed to an increase in human trafficking, with the majority of victims being women forced into prostitution.

 Albania is a country of origin and country of transit for persons, primarily women and children, trafficked for the purpose of sexual exploitation.
 The Albanian government has shown some commitment to combat trafficking but has been criticised for not fully complying with the minimum standards for the elimination of trafficking and failing to develop effective measures in witness protection.